Tampere Region Exchange: Network

 There are a number of smaller secondary switches, which are mostly used for TREX's services and a couple of ISPs connecting over 1000BASE-T.

 TREX Workshops

 TREX also hosts annual Internet network operators' group meetings called TREX Workshops, in Tampere.
 These are currently the only open gatherings for ISPs and the peering community in Finland.
-The seminar topics change from year to year, but the presentations are always in English so that the seminar is also approachable by international visitors.
+The seminar topics change from year to year, but the presentations are always in English to attempt to appeal to international visitors.

 Services

 The idea is to develop new services that an exchange point can provide to its member networks.
 These are typically not services that end users could use directly.
 Rather, the member networks are supposed to refine them further for user consumption.
 Typical services adopted by many exchange points world wide are root name service and stratum 1 time service.
 TREX participates in The AS112 Project which is an any cast name service.